herotechcourse/kotlin-racingcar-precourse/README.md

 - ✅ User Validation of car names (maximum of 5 characters)
 - ✅ Input Handling for car names (comma-separated)
 - ✅ User Validation for number of rounds (must be positive)
-- ✅ Car object with name and position of the race
+- ✅ Car and Race models for race simulation
 - ✅ Random movement logic per each round (0–9)
 - ✅ Game engine to simulate rounds and update positions
 - ✅ Output race progress per round